cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/security.md

 * Maintenance mode activation/de-activation
 * Upgrade/rollback commands

-{{% gsNote title="Future Plans" %}}
 RabbitMQ isolation is achieved through the use of virtual hosts and the association between hosts and users, which enables authorization at the queue/exchange level and results in isolation of queues between tenants.
-In this configuration it is impossible for a host VM from tenant A to access/request operations on host VMs that belong to tenant B.<br>
+In this configuration it is impossible for a host VM from tenant A to access/request operations on host VMs that belong to tenant B.
-*This feature is planned for version 4.1.*
-{{% /gsNote %}}

 ### Encryption
 #### Scope